nic-12345/Mathematical-Projects/README.md

 # Mathematics Projects

-This repository contains a collection of mathematics projects, some of which are affiliated with [Your School Name], along with personal contributions and extensions.
+This repository contains a collection of mathematics projects, some of which are affiliated with the University of St. Andrews, along with personal contributions and extensions.
 The projects primarily focus on **combinatorics** and **numerical methods**.

 ## Contents